 In a perfect world, students would enter a new grade level having already mastered all standards from previous grades.
+Their fact fluency skills would have prepared them for the next grade.

-In this imperfect World, we can’t reteach every previous standard.
+In this imperfect world, we can’t reteach every previous standard.
 We can, however, make sure our students have their basic fact fluencies.
 These standards are the key to future success in math.

 Without a strong fact fluency background, math becomes overwhelmingly difficult for our students.